Assault & Battery Lawyer in Connecticut

 The charge below gives a few examples of some possible penalties.
 Assessing your situation can get very complicated quickly if there are other charges or prior offenses.

-Please call me for a consultation to get a true understanding of what you are likely facing in your specific case.
+Please call me, your local assault lawyer in Connecticut, for a consultation to get a true understanding of what you are likely facing in your specific case.

 Connecticut Assault Penalties